 On the entry tier, NetNut is the lower-cost option per gigabyte.
 AlterLab starts at $10.00/GB and NetNut starts at $3.45/GB on residential.
 Both providers offer volume discounts, so the absolute cheapest tier depends on your monthly commit.

 NetNut has the larger advertised residential pool.
-AlterLab reports 195+ proxy countries (pool size not disclosed) across 195+ countries; NetNut reports 85M+ IPs across 200+ countries.
+AlterLab reports 195+ proxy countries (pool size not disclosed) across 195+ countries; NetNut reports 85M+ residential + 5M+ mobile IPs across 195 countries across 200+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-NetNut edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
+NetNut edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
 That said, the right choice depends on your target site mix — AlterLab is typically picked for Managed proxies across tiers; residential proxy access; Bring-Your-Own-Proxy workloads, while NetNut is often chosen for datacenter use cases.

 NetNut carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only AlterLab gates dedicated account managers and NetNut gates them on enterprise tiers.